Luggage

 Here are more specific details for your area:

-- Atlanta and surrounding suburbs: Atlanta-based families are required to drop off their luggage on Sunday, June 4 (Session Aleph) or Sunday, July 2 (Session Bet) between 1:00–2:00pm at Congregation B’nai Torah in Sandy Springs.
-At the end of each session, campers’ luggage will be loaded onto the coach buses back to Atlanta.
+Atlanta and surrounding suburbs: Atlanta-based families are required to drop off their luggage on Sunday, May 31 (Session Aleph) or Sunday, June 28 (Session Bet) between 1:00-2:00pm at Congregation B’nai Torah in Sandy Springs.
 Please note that Garinim campers do not need to use this service.